Incoming Erasmus+ study and traineeship

 Later on, you can find copy of your health insurance policy on-line in your personal area on WAI Italy web site.

 The abovementioned insurance policy is suitable to apply for the residence permit issue or renewal.

-If an insurance policy is required in order to obtain a visa, you are obliged to subscribe it abroad.
+If an insurance policy is required in order to obtain a visa, you are obliged to subscribe to it abroad.